-What you are seeing is comprised primarily of yeast and some protein, and its presence is fairly typical for our beer.
+- You are seeing primarily yeast and some protein, and its presence is fairly typical for our beer.
 We do not filter any of our ales.

-Most of the yeast cells and malt protein complexes will settle out in the fermenting vessel due to gravity, but some will remain in the finished beer.
+- Most of the yeast and malt protein settles out in the fermenting vessel due to gravity, but some will remain in the finished beer.